dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

   a. explicitly not recorded or
   b. not present in the original data stream/the data item was not available to the collecting application

 For example, an application capturing C-DNS data from within a nameserver implementation is unlikely to be able to record the client-hoplimit.
-Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT, or because that data was not stored?
+Or, if there is no query ARCount recorded and no query OPT RDATA recorded, is that because no query contained an OPT RR, or because that data was not stored?

-The parameters in the file preamble therefore include mandatory storage parameters.
-These contain hints specifying whether writer of the file recorded each data item if present.
-An application can use these to quickly determine whether the input data is rich enough for its needs.
+The storage parameters hints therefore specifying whether the writer of the file recorded each data item if present.
+An application consuming that file can then use these to quickly determine whether the input data is rich enough for its needs.

+QUESTION: Should the items within certain arrays also be optional e.g. within the RR array should all of Name index, ClassType, TTL and RDATA be optional

 ### Optional RRs and OPCODES